Maintaining a Clearance

 A personnel security clearance is an administrative determination by a certified adjudicator that an individual is eligible under national security standards for access to classified information.
 In order to make this determination, a personnel security background investigation is conducted.
 The information collected must be sufficient to allow an affirmative or negative determination of a person's eligibility for access to classified information.
 The security clearance process begins when a company determines that an employee or candidate for employment requires a personnel security clearance to access classified information in order to perform the duties of his or her position.
 If the applicant has never held a personnel security clearance, or if their previous clearance was terminated more than 24 months ago, this is referred to as an initial clearance.
 The employee must complete an Electronic Questionnaire for Investigations Processing (e-QIP), signature pages and submit fingerprints electronically for all initial investigation requests.

-The Facility's Security Officer (FSO) or designee initiates the e-QIP using the Joint Personnel Adjudication System (JPAS) based on the new Federal Investigative Standards.
+The Facility's Security Officer (FSO) or designee initiates the e-QIP using the Defense Information System for Security (DISS) based on the new Federal Investigative Standards.
 In some instances, the FSO will receive indication from JPAS that an investigation is not required for the applicant.
 If this happens, the FSO should check Procedures for Industrial Clearance/Investigation Requests to determine if “Break in Service” should be indicated or contact us.
 The prime contract number is a required field in the Joint Personnel Adjudication System for personnel security clearance investigations.
 DCSA may reject investigation submissions that don't include the prime contract number, as shown in the associated guidance.

 Certification and Release(s)

-The FSO submits the security clearance package via JPAS to the Vetting Risk Operations Center (VROC), an element of the Defense Security Service.
-Note: VROC does not accept Tier 5 Investigations formerly known as Single Scope Background Investigations (SSBI) submitted as Secret clearance requirements for Automation Data Processing (ADP)/Information Technology (IT) positions, or (NACI) for Homeland Security Presidential Directive – 12 (HSPD-12) positions.
+The FSO submits the security clearance package via DISS to the Vetting Risk Operations (VRO), an element of the Defense Counterintelligence and Security Agency.
+Note: VRO does not accept Tier 5 Investigations formerly known as Single Scope Background Investigations (SSBI) submitted as Secret clearance requirements for Automation Data Processing (ADP)/Information Technology (IT) positions, or (NACI) for Homeland Security Presidential Directive – 12 (HSPD-12) positions.
 Requests for investigations that don’t need access to classified information must be submitted in accordance with procedures available from the Government Contracting Activity (GCA).